logo

 This section applies only to Foreign Financial Institutions.
 For most Indian businesses, you can skip this section.

-This is the most critical section of the form, as it deals with claiming tax treaty benefits under the India-U.S. Tax Convention.
+This is the most critical section of Form W8BEN-E, as it deals with claiming tax treaty benefits under the India-U.S. Tax Convention.

 • Refer to Article 7 of the tax treaty, which covers business profits.